Dancing all over your face

 1. Tear Me To Pieces 2.
 Night Attack 3.
 Grindstone 4.
 Cage The Ragers 5.
 Malicious Intent 6.
 Rebel Onslaught 7.
 A.O.D.
 8. Challenge The Eagle 9.
 Stand Before Kings 10.
 High Speed Metal 11.
 K.M.A.
 12. Mosh

-Malicious Intent is just another example of Razor's early style of undeveloped thrash metal.
-This album is not too much different from its predecessors though maybe slightly duller.
-The general sound is quite rough indeed, and the tracks are mostly pretty short and simple pieces, which is actually only a good thing, as any longer tracks of this style might be quite unbearable.
-Already now the album on the whole feels rather silly with its undeniably homespun sound, the overdone screeching vocals can be extremely irritating at times, and some lyrics are particularly cheesy.
-Don't get me wrong, sticking to one's own thing is perfectly fine and all, but if Razor had always stayed at this same level, there certainly wouldn't have been much reason to give them any higher recognition in the genre.
+Malicious Intent is yet another example of Razor's original style of thrash metal in its initial stages of development.
+It is really not that much different from the band's previous releases, maybe just slightly more refined this time even though the album in general still has an undeniably homespun feel.
+Overall, the sound remains somewhat rough and the tracks are mostly pretty short and simple pieces, which is actually not a bad thing.
+Sticking to one's own rules is perfectly fine and all, but if Razor had always stayed at this same level then there might not have been too much reason for giving them higher recognition in the genre.

 RAZOR - Custom Killing